Jet was within 100 feet of hitting 2 planes in San Francisco

 The U.S. National Transportation Safety Board, which is heading the investigation, has not released any information and spokesman Keith Holloway said he could not comment on another agency's data.

-Transportation Safety Board of Canada spokesman Chris Krepski said he did not know the source of the data in the document, which was released as part of a "daily notification log" of safety incidents that Canadian air operators are obliged to report to regulators.
-Air Canada did not immediately return a request for comment.
+Transportation Safety Board of Canada spokesman Chris Krepski said he could not confirm the source of the data in the document, which was released as part of a "daily notification log" of safety incidents that Canadian air operators are obliged to report to regulators.

+The most likely source was Air Canada, but company spokeswoman Angela Mah would only say in an email that the airline is "investigating the circumstances and

 Pritchard reported from Los Angeles.
 Contact him at https://twitter.com/lalanewsman